fbpx

 Now you’re left with a realistic film grain over your photo that completes the look of your film edit in Lightroom!

-By softening the shadows, favoring a more warm-green white balance, muting the colors, and adding grain into the image, you’ve successfully made your photo look like film!
+By softening the shadows, favoring a more warm-green white balance, muting the colors, and adding grain to the image, you’ve successfully made your photo look like film!

 Want To Make This Process Even Faster?
 Get 25 Vintage Film Presets For One-Click Editing!